datagrok-ai/public/help/develop/how-to/configure-auth.md

 To configure SMTP for Datagrok check [the instructions on wiki](configure-smtp.md).

+## Oauth authentication

+Datagrok supports Google, Facebook and GitHub OAUTH authentication.

+1) Go to the Datagrok Settings section 'Users and Sessions'; this section contains all authentication settings.
+2) Enable 'Google authentication' to use the Google Oauth method (or another provider)
+3) Set 'Client Id' and 'Secret' if applicable
+4) Make sure the correct Web Root is set in 'Admin' section

 ## OpenID authentication

 Datagrok supports the OpenID protocol to allow users to be authenticated using OpenID providers, for example, Azure AD.